cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/cloud-resource-tagging.md

 Leveraging resource tagging for chargeback requires solid automation to detect untagged or incorrectly tagged resources.

-### Align Cloud Resource Tagging across Multiple Clouds
+### Align cloud resource tagging across multiple clouds

 Cloud resource tagging is a platform-zone-scoped building block in the cloud foundation maturity model.
 Cloud Foundation teams following a multi-cloud strategy should look into [Multi-Cloud Tagging Policy](/maturity-model/security-and-compliance/multi-cloud-tagging-policy.md) to implement consistent tagging across all cloud platforms.
 This becomes especially critical when the cloud foundation team wants to centralize security and compliance capabilities like [Incident Management Process](/maturity-model/security-and-compliance/incident-management-process.md).